Advertiser Disclosure

 Orlando International Airport Concourse 4.
 Image Credit: Delta Air Lines

-Concourse 4 serves gates 70 to 99 and also operates international flights from MCO.
-The central area of the concourse has a good selection of restaurants and shops, including duty-free, a Delta Sky Club, and The Club at MCO Lounge.
+Concourse 4 serves gates 70 to 99 and operates mostly domestic flights from MCO.
+The central area of the concourse has a good selection of restaurants and shops, including duty-free, a Delta Sky Club, and the Club at MCO Lounge.

-This central concourse leads to 3 gate areas with gates 70 to 79 to the left when disembarking from the APM, gates 80 to 89 straight ahead, and gates 90 to 99 to the right.
+This central concourse leads to 3 gate areas: gates 70 to 79 to the left when disembarking from the APM, gates 80 to 89 straight ahead, and gates 90 to 99 to the right.

 Terminal C